AaronDewes/TediCross/README.md

 Telegram bots are unfortunately completely unable to detect when a message is deleted.
 There is no way to implement T2D cross-deletion until Telegram implements this.
 **NOTE**: A partial solution to this has been implemented.
 When a message on Telegram is edited to become just a single dot (`.`), Umbrel Bot will delete it both on Telegram and on Discord.

-Deleting messages D2T works as expected
+Deleting messages D2T works as expected.

 ### When running `npm install`, it complains about missing dependencies?

 The [Discord library](https://discord.js.org/#/) Umbrel Bot is using has support for audio channels and voice chat.
 For this, it needs some additional libraries, like [node-opus](https://www.npmjs.com/package/node-opus), [libsodium](https://www.npmjs.com/package/libsodium) and others.
-Umbrel Bot does not do audio, so these warnings can safely be ignored
+Umbrel Bot does not do audio, so these warnings can safely be ignored.

 ### How do I create more bridges?

 Umbrel Bot supports a theoretically infinite number of bridges, limited only by your hardware.
-Even a simple Raspberry Pi is powerful enough to run multiple bridges, so don't worry about making more
+Even a simple Raspberry Pi is powerful enough to run multiple bridges, so don't worry about making more.

 To make more bridges, just copy the one you have, paste it right below and make necessary changes: